Jos-key/ODA_smart_study/README.md

 # ODA_smart_study
-Assistant for students on their school life✨✨
+Assistant for students on their school life